allegro/blog/_posts/2021-11-18-shrinking-size-of-monorepo.md

 ### New repo scale

-After the migration and history rewrite we shrink the repo size to:
+After the migration and history rewrite we shrank the repo size to:

 - **71k +** commits
 - **230k** [BLOBs](https://en.wikipedia.org/wiki/Binary_large_object), where all BLOBs unpacked would add up to